Home

 Italian Greyhound

-This toy breed is considered non shedding, however they do release a small amount of dander.
+This toy breed is considered non shedding, however they may still release a small amount of dander.
 If you suffer from allergies, it's best to test your tolerance with a few visits before making a commitment to own this breed.
+Learn more about the Italian Greyhound!

 Lhasa Apso